Dušan Mijić (publisher): Editorial stance and relations with state authorities

 Borba, formerly the official gazette of the Yugoslav Communist Party, became a limited company in 1991; the government continued to own seventeen per cent of its shares.
 Mijić's became the paper's director and main shareholder, and the paper pursued an editorial line critical of the Serbian government.

 In November 1994, a civil tribunal rejected Mijić's efforts to register the paper as a private business and declared its 1991 agreement with the Yugoslavian government to be null and void.
 Following this decision, the Serbian government initiated a campaign against the paper's independent political stance; Mijić charged this was part of a more general campaign by Milošević against independent media in Serbia.
 Mijić was quoted as saying, "The intention is clear: behind the judicial machinations lies a plan to liquidate the independent Borba."
-The following month, state authorities appointed Yugoslavian information minister Dragutin Brčin as the paper's director.
+The following month, state authorities appointed Yugoslavian information secretary Dragutin Brčin as the paper's director.
 This led to a split within the paper, in which the more numerous "rebel" group resigned to start a new paper called Naša borba.
 The new paper was overseen by the private company Fininvest, owned by Mijić.

 Mijić gave an interview to The Washington Post in January 1997, in which he described Naŝa borba as "the only source of independent news [in Serbia] outside the government and the opposition" and argued that it was emerging as a "political option" for Serbs hoping for opposition parties to take a clearer stance on human rights issues, the International Criminal Tribunal for the former Yugoslavia, and relations with neighbouring countries.
 He added that the paper was facing ongoing internal sanctions, including a ban on purchasing local newsprint and using Belgrade printing presses.
 Newly appointed Serbian information minister Radmila Milentijević criticized Mijić's comments the following month, saying that it was "irresponsible to tell such an important paper that there is only one independent paper in Serbia," and asking, "How do the owners of Blic, Svedok and other papers feel about that?"

 In 1997, the World Association of Newspapers and News Publishers awarded its Golden Pen award to Naša borba and two other papers from the former SFRY.
 In accepting the award, Mijić said that the paper would continue to "strive to help the creation of a new civil, democratic society with justice and equality" while seeking the "reconciliation of the wounded people of the former Yugoslavia."

 Serbia's government passed a restrictive public information law in October 1998 that permitted the state to exercise greater authority over the country's newspapers.
 Naša borba was briefly banned under the terms of this law.
 Although the ban was soon lifted, the paper did not return to circulation.
 Mijić and the paper's union representative issued a statement that "the conditions for Naša borba to continue work with the editorial concept that it has had so far did not exist, and that the employees were not prepared to give up such concepts."